3kh0/python-projects/README.md

 ## How to run these

-Certainly!
-Running Python scripts is a straightforward process.
-Here's a basic guide:
+Here is a guide if you have never run a Python file and do not know how.

 ### Install Python

 Before you can run Python scripts, you must install Python on your system.
 You can download the latest version of Python from the official website: [Python Downloads](https://www.python.org/downloads/)

-Please make sure you also downloaded the folder with the script you wanted to run.
+Please download the script you want to run.
 You can use [this tool](https://download-directory.github.io/) to only download one folder.

 ### Open a Terminal or Command Prompt